TeemuKoivisto/teemukoivisto.xyz/packages/site/blog/01-hello-world-writing-blog-with-gatsby-nextjs-sveltekit/index.md

 This I feel is the biggest upside of Svelte(Kit).
 It's just simpler.
 Much simple, such pragmatism.
 Being more standardized might seem limiting but in reality, it only removes another source of confusion and possibility of doing things really wrong.
 And in Svelte's case, the standard way is often really good.

 One big difference between SvelteKit and Gatsby/Next.js is the lack of file-to-page mapping as it was deemed too restricting.
 Instead, you create folders with your route's name and include various files such as `+page.svelte` for the page or `+layout.svelte` for the layout applied to the page and all of its subpages.
+EDIT: Might be changed as of 2024.

 Some less trodden paths you might wander into that are not as well supported (at least when this post was written) were intercepting page transitions when navigating pages.
 I had to make a manual hacky script to add handlers to each link and `beforeNavigation` event.
 And base URLs, such as those you use for deploying to GitHub pages, didn't really work as nicely as with React but perhaps this has improved since.

 One big thing I also did for this new version was a completely new layout.
 Originally, I followed the very much beaten-to-death way of making a full-width navbar and footer with a rather plain light theme.

-Inspired by the <a href="https://man7.org/linux/man-pages/man1/man.1.html">man-page layout</a>, I realized you can be a lot more minimalistic without it really affecting readability.
-Less boxy, more subtle.
+Inspired by the <a href="https://man7.org/linux/man-pages/man1/man.1.html">man-page layout</a>, I realized you can be a lot more minimalistic without it really affecting readability resulting in less boxy, more subtle UI.
 Also I noticed man page uses very slight indents to add hierarchy to text which I thought was cool.
 So I stole it.
 And this time I wanted to make the site dark mode only but relented in adding a light mode as well.

 ## Cloudflare